lagom/lagom/docs/manual/concepts/Technologies.md

 Most of Lagom is implemented in Scala.
 (This is an implementation detail that doesn't normally concern Java programmers using Lagom APIs.)

-## sbt build tool

-One place where some light Scala coding is required, even for Java users, is in Lagom build definitions, which must be written using sbt's Scala DSL.
-In this manual, [[Build Concepts|BuildConcepts]] explains why we use and require sbt.

 ## Serialization

 Lagom's recommended serialization format is JSON.
 The default engine used for JSON serialization and deserialization is [Jackson](https://github.com/FasterXML/jackson).